Burke Street Food Truck Festival

 About Burke Street Food Truck Festival

-The Arts Council of Winston-Salem and Forsyth County is a presenting and philanthropic sponsor is the presenting sponsor this year.
-All net proceeds from the event will benefit The Arts Council grants and programs that support local artists and arts organizations.
+The Arts Council of Winston-Salem and Forsyth County is the presenting and philanthropic sponsor this year.
+All net proceeds from the event will benefit The Arts Council grants and programs that support local artists, arts organizations, and serve the greater community through the arts.

 The food trucks will represent a variety of North Carolina cities and cuisines, including some vegetarian and gluten-free options.
-For the second year in a row, there are VIP benefits: a $20 ticket available in advance online from Eventbrite gives access to the trucks for an hour before the festival begins and a beverage of choice from a designated VIP area.
+For the second year in a row, there are VIP benefits: a $20 tickets are available in advance online from Eventbrite and gives access to the trucks for a full hour before the festival is open free to the public and a beverage of choice from designated beverage areas.

-Susan Morris from The Arts Council, said, “We have seen amazing growth in the festival since the two-block, 2013 festival when food trucks were an emerging culinary phenomenon in the Triad.
-Still we drew about 3,000 people and vendors were almost overwhelmed by the turnout.
-Last year, the foot print expanded to half mile, the number of food trucks increased to 65, an art vendor area was added, two stages for live music and tables and chairs and large comfort stations were included to make the experience more comfortable for festival attendees.
-Approximately 15,000 attendees participated in the 2016 six-hour event.
+Susan Morris from The Arts Council said, “We have seen amazing growth in the festival since Reggie, Bethany, and I started the two-block, 2013 festival when food trucks were an emerging culinary phenomenon in the Triad.
+Still we drew about 3,000 people in 2013 and vendors were almost overwhelmed by the turnout.
+Last year, the foot print expanded to half mile, the number of food trucks increased to 60, tables and chairs and large comfort stations were included to make the experience more comfortable for festival attendees, and to highlight the arts in our community we incorporated an art vendor area, and two stages for live, local music.
+Through its partnership with The Arts Council, it truly became a celebration of culinary, visual, and performing arts.
+This was an event the community definitely embraced; approximately 15,000 attendees participated in the 2016 six-hour event.
 With the increase in footprint and the number of food trucks, The Burke Street Food Truck Festival became the largest food truck festival in the state.
 Each year we try to add elements to make the experience better for everyone.”

-“The Burke Street Food Truck Festival started in 2013 simply as a way for a few of us who couldn’t cut a big check, and definitely didn’t have the chops to take on the next transformative downtown project, to show our love for the City of Winston-Salem and channel some of that downtown energy into the Burke Street area.
+Co-founder Reggie Delahanty adds, “The Burke Street Food Truck Festival started simply as a way for a few of us who couldn’t cut a big check, and definitely didn’t have the chops to take on the next transformative downtown project, to show our love for the City of Winston-Salem and channel some of that downtown energy into the Burke Street area.
 The event has grown beyond our wildest imaginations and it was exhilarating to be recognized in February with a Downtown Excellence Award at the Downtown Winston-Salem Partnership’s annual breakfast for our efforts.
 We are now obligated to make certain that the 5th annual event will be the most “excellent” edition yet.
-Expect a lot of what you already love on April 8th, but also be prepared to experience 20 primo first time food truck participants in the field of 65, a more eclectic and diverse performer list, and a ramped up marketplace and kids area, ” said Reggie Delahanty, one of the festival’s founders.
+Expect a lot of what you already love on April 8th, but also be prepared to experience 20 primo first-time food truck participants in the field of 65, a more eclectic and diverse performer list, and a ramped up creative marketplace and kids’ area.”

 The Burke Street Food Truck Festival was created in 2013 by three friends who loved food trucks – Reggie Delahanty, Bethany Davoll, and Susan Morris.
 They have never received any portion of the proceeds and continue to volunteer their services as proud members of our community.
 Once they realized that the festival needed to grow due to audience demand, they hired an event management group to assist with the logistics of the event.
 When the festival turned a profit, it the decision was made to donate the net proceeds to The Arts Council of Winston-Salem and Forsyth County, where Susan Morris is an employee.
 The funds are used to support the mission of The Arts Council of supporting artists, arts organizations, and serving the greater community through the arts.